nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect add patient commands to try: `addpatient n/John Doe t/37.0 d/20200101-20190114 p/91234567 a/22` <br>
       **Expected**: Similar to previous.

-1. **Allocating a patient to a room in Covigent**

-    1. Prerequisites: User is viewing the room tab.
-Patient details has already been input into Covigent.
-Rooms must already have been initalized.

 ### Saving data